nynasakina/-StyleCode-/README.md

 - Browse products by category
 - Filter products by colour and size
+- Add products to cart
+- Check out and make payment
 - Search function (*Work in progress*)
 - Wish list function (*Work in progress*)